top of page

 Feb 44 min read

-At CADS Autism & ADHD, we regularly support children, young people and adults who have co-occurring neurodivergent profiles , most commonly autism, ADHD and dyslexia.
-These neurotypes frequently overlap, and while this can bring genuine challenges, it also comes with distinctive strengths, ways of thinking and learning , and enormous potential.
-Understanding these overlaps is a crucial part of helping individuals develop self-understanding, confidence and self-esteem.
-ADHD an
+At CADS Autism & ADHD, we regularly support children, young people, and adults who have co-occurring neurodivergent profiles , most commonly autism, and ADHD.
+These neurotypes frequently overlap.
+While this can bring genuine challenges, it also comes with distinctive strengths, ways of thinking and learning , and enormous potential.
+Understanding these overlaps is crucial for helping individuals develop self-understanding, confidence, and self-esteem.
+ADHD and Dyslexia: More

 taniaslt